 Our preschool program's daily schedule is built around a creative curriculum that allows time for children to have free choice and large motor activities, as well as small group learning activities.
 During group time, children will work on fine motor development, large motor development, and kindergarten readiness activities.

-All cancellations must be requested in writing at least 14 business days prior to the start of the registered camp week, and if approved, you will be issued as a voucher for use toward other YMCA of Metropolitan Chicago fees.
-All cancellation requests must be in writing, either submitted to the Membership desk or emailed to the camp director
+- All cancellations must be in writing 14 business days prior to the start of registered camp week and will be issued as a voucher for use toward other Y fees.
+The deposit will be forfeited.

 Refunds required due to third-party approval will be processed two weeks after the Child Care Assistance Program (CCAP) approval letter arrives at the center.
 CCAP balances will be the financial responsibility of the parent/guardian.